 By leveraging audience targeting data and successful conversions, marketers can deliver ads to users with the highest potential to download and use a particular app, in the optimal circumstances.
 In my opinion, UA targeting should always be data-driven to spot opportunities and allocate spend accordingly.”– Arturo Camargo, Head of Growth in Latam at Headway.

-“The best usage of data we have implemented lately was to begin working with an RFM model (recency, frequency, monetary value model).
+From the time when Michael worked for eCooltra: “The best usage of data we have implemented lately was to begin working with an RFM model (recency, frequency, monetary value model).
 To use the model you must segment your users into different groups according to their behavior over time.
 This makes it possible to automate strategic outreach and ensure users get different content depending on where they are in the funnel.” – Michael Jessen, Mobile Marketing Manager at eCooltra.

-“The most powerful data for performance marketing is definitely user-centered data, and Facebook is the best platform for leveraging it successfully.
+From the time when Pau worked for Innogames: “The most powerful data for performance marketing is definitely user-centered data, and Facebook is the best platform for leveraging it successfully.
 For MAI (Mobile App Installs) Facebook has several data insight products in place like Lookalikes, International Lookalikes or Value-Based Lookalikes, that have proven time after time to be worth their higher CPMs because of the value they deliver.

 I have been following with interest the evolution of new Identity DMPs that try to replicate Facebook’s success but thus far we haven’t used any yet.
 We have used programmatic data insights for cross-selling or upselling but the scale is quite limited and we are looking for strategies that allow us to scale our player base.
 By using Facebook’s data insights we’re able to scale our campaigns and reach many more users regardless of their country.” – Pau Quevedo, Online Marketing Manager at Innogames.

-“I am very fascinated by the incrementality measurements that the mobile world is increasingly taking into consideration – even if I haven’t had the opportunity of experimenting with it directly.
+From the time when Lorenzo worked for Free2Move: “I am very fascinated by the incrementality measurements that the mobile world is increasingly taking into consideration – even if I haven’t had the opportunity of experimenting with it directly.